Datto Disaster Recovery guide

 When used in conjunction with Windows Robocopy, you can:

-- retain file permissions when you transfer them from the utility back to your Windows desktop.
+- Retain file permissions when you transfer them from the utility back to your Windows desktop.

-- restore files touched by Windows deduplication.
+- Restore files touched by Windows deduplication.

-- restore files touched by Windows file encryption.
+- Restore files touched by Windows file encryption.

-Virtualization lets you mount a restore point as a virtual machine so that business can continue until you can permanently restore the affected machines.
+Virtualizations let you mount a restore point as a virtual machine so that business can continue until you can permanently restore the affected machines.
 You can virtualize a single machine or multiple machines with networking capability.
-Virtualizations are designed to be a temporary measure.
-You should remove the virtualization once you have fully restored the protected machine by using one of the methods outlined in the sections below.

 Local Virtualization

-Virtualize via Hypervisor
+- Virtualize via Hypervisor

 Cloud Virtualization

-NOTE Datto NAS appliances do not have virtualization capability; you must do a file restore to recover data from these devices.
+NOTE Datto NAS appliances do not have virtualization capability.
+You must do a file restore to recover data from these devices.

 Whenever it is an option, we highly recommend that you virtualize locally rather than from the Cloud.
 Local virtualization allows you to create a Rescue Agent that will continue to take backups of your virtualization which will simplify restoring the original protected machine with the most recent data changes intact.